PurdueDualityLab/deepbugs-jr/README.md

 # DeepBugs Replication

 ## Description
-For our ECE 595, Advanced Software Engineering, we are doing a replication of the [DeepBugs](https://arxiv.org/abs/1805.11683) study.
+We are doing a replication of the [DeepBugs](https://arxiv.org/abs/1805.11683) study.
 The following sections describe our approach to conducting the replication.

 To properly view some of the diagrams below, the [Mermaid-Diagrams](https://chrome.google.com/webstore/detail/mermaid-diagrams/phfcghedmopjadpojhmmaffjmfiakfil/related?hl=en-US) Chrome extenstion may be necessary.